ElectricToy/pico-8/ld41/design_ld41.md

 Other
 	• Torch = 1 Oil + 2 Stick
 		Allows you to see better at night.
 One torch lasts one night.

+Game names

+Octane Survival / High Octane Survival / Hi-Octane Survival Life on the Run
+Survival on the Run
+Crafting on the Run
+Turbocraft / Nitrocraft
+Running from Convention
+Haste makes waste
+Run from the sun
+Run from the night
+Survival Marathon
+MarathonCraft
+Sonicraft